 Interview Technique :

-During the face of the Interview, The technique involved in an interview is a natural, purposeful, structured, and spontaneous cross-examination by means of healthy conversation.
-An interview is never a question-answer session.
+Before discussing how to face an interview confidently, you need to understand interview techniques.
+Interviews are defined as the technique involved in a natural, purposeful, structured, and spontaneous cross-examination through healthy conversation.
+An interview is never just a question-answer session.

-The observation of verbal and non-verbal responses is the main future of an interview.
-Under verbal response comes the manner of speaking, accent, and putting across of the answers.
-The non-verbal response comprises the Attire, the gestures, body movements, and the overall body language.
-These responses are properly observed, taken note of, and assessed against the job or course requirements.
+The main feature of an interview is the observation of verbal and non-verbal responses.
+Verbal responses include the manner of speaking, accent, and articulation of answers.
+Non-verbal responses encompass attire, gestures, body movements, and overall body language.
+These responses are carefully observed, noted, and assessed against the requirements of the job or course.

 Category of Interviews :